cibere/flow.py/docs/search_handlers.rst

 Conditions
 -----------

-Flow.py uses condition functions to determine which handler should be used on a certain query.
-A condition function should take a single parameter (:class:`~flowpy.query.Query`), and return a bool. ``True`` means the search handler that this condition is associated with should be used on this query, and ``False`` means that the search handler shouldn't be used on this query.
+flogin uses condition functions to determine which handler should be used on a certain query.
+A condition function should take a single parameter (:class:`~flogin.query.Query`), and return a bool. ``True`` means the search handler that this condition is associated with should be used on this query, and ``False`` means that the search handler shouldn't be used on this query.
 See the :ref:`builtin conditions section <builtin_search_conditions>` of this page's api reference for a list of builtin conditions.

 .. _condition_example: